 "PART 5.
-COMPREHENSIVE JUVENILE DELINQUENCY AND SUBSTANCE ABUSE PREVENTION PLAN.

-Comprehensive Juvenile Delinquency and Substance Abuse 143B-527.
-Prevention Plan.

-The Department shall implement the comprehensive juvenile delinquency and substance abuse prevention plan developed by the Office of Juvenile Justice and shall coordinate with County Councils for implementation of a continuum of services and programs at the community level.

-The Department shall ensure that localities are informed about best practices in juvenile definquency and substance abuse prevention.

-The plan shall contain the following:

-(1) Identification of the risk factors at the developmental stages of a juvenile's life that may result in delinquent behavior.

-Identification of the protective factors that families, schools, (2) communities, and the State must support to reduce the risk of juvenile delinquency.

-(3) Programmatic concepts that are effective in preventing juvenile delinquency and substance abuse and that should be made available as basic services in the communities, including:

-Early intervention programs and services.
+COMPREHENSIVE JUVENILE DELINQUENCY AND 1 SUBSTANCE ABUSE PREVENTION PLAN.
+2 3 "§ 143B-527.
+Comprehensive Juvenile Delinquency and Substance Abuse Prevention 4 Plan.
+5 (a) The Department shall implement the comprehensive juvenile delinquency and 6 substance abuse prevention plan developed by the Office of Juvenile Justice and shall 7 coordinate with county Juvenile Crime Prevention Councils, as provided in G.S.
+143B-528, for implementation of a continuum of services and programs at the community level.
+8 9 The Department shall ensure that localities are informed about best practices in 10 juvenile delinquency and substance abuse prevention.
+The Department shall ensure that the plan contains the following: 11 12 Identification of the risk factors at the developmental stages of a (1) juvenile's life that may result in delinquent behavior.
+13 14 (2) Identification of the protective factors that families, schools, 15 communities, and the State must support to reduce the risk of juvenile delinguency.
+16 17 (3) Programmatic concepts that are effective in preventing juvenile 18 delinquency and substance abuse and that should be made available as basic services in the communities, including: 19 20 Early intervention programs and services. a.
+21 b.

-b.
 In-home training and community-based family counseling and parent training.

-- Adolescent and family substance abuse prevention services, c. including alcohol abuse prevention services, and substance abuse education. - d.
+22 Adolescent and family substance abuse prevention services.
+23 c.
+24 including alcohol abuse prevention services, and substance abuse 25 education.
 Programs and activities offered before and after school hours.

-Life and social skills training programs.

-Classes or seminars that teach conflict resolution, problem solving, and anger management.

-Services that provide personal advocacy, including mentoring relationships, futors, or other caring adult programs.

-The Department shall cooperate with all other affected State agencies and entities in implementing this section.
+26 d.
+27 Life and social skills training programs. e.
+Classes or seminars that teach conflict resolution, problem 28 f.
+29 solving, and anger management.
+Services that provide personal advocacy, including mentoring 30 g. relationships, tutors, or other caring adult programs.
+31 The Department shall cooperate with all other affected State agencies and 32 entities in implementing this section.
+33 "PART 6.

-"PART 6.
 JUVENILE CRIME PREVENTION COUNCILS.

-"§ 143B-528.
+34 "§ 143B-528.
 Legislative intent.

-It is the intent of the General Assembly to prevent juveniles who are at risk from becoming delinquent.
-The primary intent of this Part is to develop community-based alternatives to training schools and to provide community-based delinquency and substance abuse prevention strategies and programs.
-Additionally, it is the intent of the General Assembly to provide noninstitutional dispositional alternatives that will protect the community and the juveniles.

-These programs and services shall be planned and organized at the community level and developed in partnership with the State.
+35 It is the intent of the General Assembly to prevent juveniles who are at risk from 36 becoming delinquent.
+The primary intent of this Part is to develop community-based 37 38 alternatives to training schools and to provide community-based delinquency and substance abuse prevention strategies and programs.
+Additionally, it is the intent of the 39 General Assembly to provide noninstitutional dispositional alternatives that will protect 40 the community and the juveniles.
+41 42 These programs and services shall be planned and organized at the community level and developed in partnership with the State.
 These planning efforts shall include appropriate representation from local government, local public and private agencies serving juveniles and their families, local business leaders, citizens with an interest in youth problems, youth representatives, and others as may be appropriate in a particular community.
 The planning bodies at the local level shall be the Juvenile Crime Prevention Councils.

-§ 143B-529.
+"§ 143B-529.
 Creation; method of appointment; membership; chair and vice-chair.